India's Daughter: Release

-Upon India's Daughter release, following the controversy that surrounded the case, the government banned the film, which then pushed the film further into attention, critics becoming aware of the film and was then censored by the Indian Administration.
-The movement that followed this film's release meant that Jyoti Singh became a 'symbol' for the drive for the change in injustices of violence against women.
+Upon India's Daughter release, following the controversy that surrounded the case, the government banned the film, which then pushed the film further into the spotlight, with critics becoming aware of the film and then censored by the Indian Administration.
+The movement that followed this film's release meant that Jyoti Singh became a 'symbol' of the drive for the change in injustices of violence against women.

 During its release, Meryl Streep was amongst the public figures who rallied behind India's Daughter, attending multiple screenings of the film, including one at the World Congress on Family Law and Children's Rights.

 Reception

-The U.N.
+Then U.N.
 Secretary-General Ban Ki-moon's spokesman Stéphane Dujarric stated on 5 March, "I'm not going to comment on the unspeakable comments that were made by the person accused of raping this girl, but I think the secretary-general has spoken very clearly on the need to halt violence against women and on the need for men to get involved in halting violence against women and decrying it loud and clear every time it occurs."

 In an interview on 5 March 2015, the parents of the victim said that everybody should watch the documentary.
 Bollywood figures including Anushka Sharma, Abhishek Kapoor, Sonal Chauhan, Twinkle Khanna and Punit Malhotra condemned the ban on the same day.

-Avanindra Pandey, the friend of the victim who was injured in the attack, said, "The facts are hidden and the content is fake.
+Awindra Pandey, the friend of the victim who was injured in the attack, said, "The facts are hidden and the content is fake.
 Only Jyoti and I know what happened on that night and the documentary is far from truth."